Oneida - Preteen Weaponry

 It’s a three-part, thirty-nine minute instrumental piece modeled after the band’s live shows.
 It certainly has an improvisational feel to it.
 It’s an enjoyable listen; the kraut-inspired beats and organ rhythms are really hypnotic.
 Overall, it’s not really anything new or truly exciting.

-The next entry is tentatively titled Rated O. I’m not sure if a triple album is a really wise move, but hopefully they change things up a bit.
+Hopefully the next entry in the Thank Your Parents trilogy will kick things up a notch.
+It’s going to be titled Rated O. I’m not sure if a triple album is a really wise move, but hopefully they change things up a bit.
+Something like The Wedding might be effective, if interspersed with the kind of droning improvisation that Preteen Weaponry was loaded with.